Cloud-W/UnityObfuscator/README.md

 ### Build Hook
 Automatically runs during builds:
-- IPreprocessBuildWithReport implementation
+- IPostBuildPlayerScriptDLLs implementation
-- Runs after C# compilation
+- Runs after DLLs are copied to staging area
 - Before IL2CPP conversion
+- Obfuscates the actual DLLs used by IL2CPP
 - Can cancel build on failure

 ### Menu Integration